golesuman/DataScienceWithPython/README.md

 # DataScienceWithPython
-Data Science using pandas and numpy :)
+Data Science using Python :)